davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.6.16 (2015-03-17) =
+* If using the #img# feature and you supply a caption it will be added to the attachment's alt text.

 = 1.6.15 (2015-03-04) =
 * Remove "Wrap content in pre tags" option as it was defaulted to "yes" but never correctly applied.
 * Allow time correction values of 0.5